 2. Use high-quality coffee beans.

-Relative to other coffee-brewing methods, you have to make use of great quality coffee beans as they are ideal for making a tasty cup of coffee.
-Consequently, you should never use cheap and low-quality beans, as this will only spoil your cup of coffee, and at the end of the day, waste your time and effort.
+Relative to other coffee-brewing methods, you have to use great quality coffee beans as they are ideal for making a tasty cup of coffee.
+Consequently, you should never use cheap and low-quality beans, as this will spoil your cup of coffee and waste your time and effort.

 3. Correct water temperature

 Water near the boiling temperature, usually between 198 and 204.8, is the best way to extract coffee using your percolator.
 However, excessively hot water can give rise to the burnt and bitter taste of your coffee brew.
 Monitoring the temperature of the water is often the most difficult aspect of the brewing process.